SFU-CMPT-201/a0-pub/README.md

 * You don't need to do the tutorial in one sitting as you can stop recording and later start recording again.
 * There is a file named `a0-checker` in the repo.
-You *must* execute this at least once before your submission to check if your work is ready for our grader.
+You *must* execute this at least once before your submission to check if your work is ready for grading.
 It is okay to run it multiple times as you go and you are encouraged to do it. `a0-checker` performs the following.
     * It checks if you have correct recording files.
+You will receive a 0 if this fails.
     * It flags if you have copied and pasted anything, which is prohibited.
 More on this below.
+You will receive a 0 if this fails.
     * It checks your progress and tells you how you are doing.
     * This is not a grader but if the checker says that everything is good and if you are done following the tutorial, you will get the full credit.
+    * Note that if a check fails, it does not always tell you why.
+You need to debug it by yourself and find out.
     * It is entirely *your responsibility* to run `a0-checker` before submitting your work.
 If you don't do it, you may get an unexpected grade.
 * More precisely, when you work through the tutorial, follow these steps.